davidsichinava/pvt/README.md

 ### Parallel vote tabulation results for elections in the Republic of Georgia, 2003-2020

 * PVT.xlsx - raw data sourced from civil.ge, the CEC website, Wikipedia (election results for 2003-2004), and the website of the International Society For Free Elections and Democracy (ISFED).
-* analysis.R - generates the chart below:
+* analysis.R - generates chart below:

 ![Chart](pvt_cec_results.png)